Mowibox/chroma/content/en/tutorials/computer_science/adc_tutorial/index.md

 * PC0: ADC2_INP10

 {{< callout context="caution" title="Tip" icon="outline/bulb" >}}
-Sometimes multiple ADCs are available for a pin.
-I could have swapped ADC1 and ADC2 or even used ADC3.
-But make sure not to configure the same ADC on two pins at once!
+Note that a pin may support multiple ADCs.
+I could’ve swapped ADC1 and ADC2 or even used ADC3.
+However, make sure **not to configure the same ADC on both pins simultaneously**!
 {{< /callout >}}

 In the "ADC" tab on the left, select ADC1 and configure as follows: